 You might be wondering what happened to Annie, and I am pleased to report that, like many dogs with Addison’s disease, her story has a happy ending.

 Annie’s parents gave me permission to perform the ACTH Stim test to confirm that she had Addison’s disease.
 It would take a couple of days to get the results back from the lab.
 In the meantime, I went ahead and started treatment for Addison’s disease because I knew it would do more harm to wait than to move forward with treatment before an official diagnosis.
-Annie responded well to treatment in the hospital with fluids, steroids, and supportive care.
+My patient responded well to treatment in the hospital with fluids, steroids, and supportive care.

 A couple days later, I got Annie’s ACTH stimulations results.
 Both her pre- and post-ACTH cortisol levels were low.
 Annie was definitively an Addisonian.
 When I called her dad, he happily reported that Annie was thriving after treatment and enjoying the remainder of her vacation.
 In fact, she was back to her normal self!